A standard for capturing data on contributions and outcomes

 ONLBG Technical Committee

-The Technical Committee is composed of several entities, which contribute with their knowledge and experience to further develop the ONLBG framework, and the consultancy firm MAS Business, which ensures its correct application.
+The Technical Committee is composed of several entities (which contribute with their knowledge and experience to further develop the ONLBG framework) and of the consultancy firm MAS Business (which ensures its correct application).

-The Technical Committee is currently meeting to analyse data from specific projects that are being evaluated according to the ONLBG methodological framework.
+The Technical Committee analyses data from specific projects that are being evaluated according to the ONLBG methodological framework.

 Who promotes ONLBG?